Associate Professor of Spanish, Advisor - Spanish (A-G)

 What I Do At SSU

-Emily enjoys working to bridge the classroom and the community by engaging in volunteer work and by incorporating service learning components in some of the courses that she teaches.
+Emily primarily teaches language, composition, and literature courses at SSU in the Spanish Program.
+She enjoys working to connect the classroom to the community and to prepare students for jobs in the future by incorporating activities to practice writing, presentations, or service learning in some of her courses.
 She currently serves as acting Secretary-Treasurer of the CSU World Languages Council.

 COURSES TAUGHT AT SONOMA STATE: